doppler839-coder/Doppler_Portfolio/README.md

 You will need to download **Git** and **Node** to run this project.

 ### Git

-- Download and install Git from the official website: [Git Downloads](https://git-scm.com/)
 - Verify the installation:
   ```bash
   git --version